 Kirby: The challenges and benefits both seem to come from the fact we are small.
 We compete head to head with the huge mega brands and do not get any of the benefits of economies of scale in production or huge marketing budgets when it comes to sales.
 It is tough to stand out and compete with these barriers to hurdle.
 On the other hand, being small allows me to create exciting and excellent products in small batches that would make no sense to a large producer.
 We can experiment endlessly with grain and yeast strains, new blends, etc. – really respond to our individual markets.
 Some of our whiskey releases are less than 100 cases.
 I think this sort of thing keeps us inspired here at OOLA and makes our brand interesting to customers.

 Want to learn about OOLA’s special whiskey series or wonder how Kirby’s personal taste influences the spirits he makes?
-Look for the second part of this interview, along with more about our visit there, to appear soon.
+See Part 2 of this interview, along with more about our visit there.